DPS News

 Recent Press Releases

-• AUSTIN – The Texas Department of Public Safety (DPS) has added Martin Deanda—a violent child predator from North Texas—to Texas’10 Most Wanted Sex Offenders List.
-Texas Crime Stoppers is now offering a cash reward of up to $3,000 for information leading to his arrest.
-All tips are guaranteed to be anonymous.
+• AUSTIN – The Texas Department of Public Safety (DPS) has added Kendrick Kevon Taylor – a known Crips gang member who was out on parole – to the Texas 10 Most Wanted Fugitives List after the fatal shooting of an 18-year-old male in Lubbock last month.
+Texas Crime Stoppers is now offering a cash reward of up to $7,500 for information leading to his arrest.